sockeqwe/website-old/_posts/2018-05-05-coordinators-android.md

 In our case the "news flow" consists of two screens: news list and read the full news article.
 That's it.
 It's so simple we don't need a library.
 Whenever we start the app, we call **NewsFlowCoordinator.start()** to show the list of all news articles.
-Once the user clicks on a news article we show that news article.
+Once the user clicks on a news article **NewsFlowCoordinator.readNewsArticle(id)**  gets called and that news article gets displayed.
-We still have a Navigator (we will talk about it in a minute) where we delegate the actual screen changing work to.
+We still have a Navigator (we will talk about it in a minute) where we delegate the actual "screen swapping" work to.
 This a Coordinator is completely stateless, independent from the underlying back stack implementation and follows single responsibility principle: It just handles where to go next.

 The next question is how do we connect a Coordinator with our ViewModel?